 Through reading simplified English novels and having meaningful conversations, adults and seniors improve their vocabulary and speaking and listening skills.
 Participants meet and connect with other community members, build healthy relationships, learn from one another, exchange book ideas and enhance their diverse literacy skills.

 - Seniors E.A.L.
 (English as an Additional Language) Conversation Group

 Guided by volunteers, this program provides a place and time for older adults/seniors to work on basic reading skills, learn everyday conversation skills and have fun grasping the English language in an enjoyable setting.
 Participants learn the alphabet, pronunciation, and how to read short passages.

 Renfrew-Collingwood Community (RCC) News

 Systems Change brings communities together by taking action to solve the root causes of complex social problems.
-This means challenging ideas, beliefs, and behaviours of individuals, communities, organizations, and institutions.
+This means challenging ideas, beliefs and behaviours of individuals, communities, organizations and institutions.
 Through Systems Change, neighbours have the power to advocate and lead justice in the communities and places they care about and live in.
 We accomplish this through initiatives focused on anti-racism, equity, and justice.

 What is a system?
 A system is a set of things — people, organizations, the environment or whatever — that works together in such a way that they produce their own pattern of behaviour over time.
 The system works to achieve an objective.